JordanWalsh35/Using-Machine-Learning-to-Predict-English-Premier-League-Fixtures-with-Scraped-Data/README.md

 Data was scraped from two different sources using the ***Requests*** library in Python and the HTML was parsed using ***BeautifulSoup***.
 The data for Premier League fixtures and team statistics was scraped from [FBref.com](https://fbref.com/en/comps/9/Premier-League-Stats), while another website called [TransferMarkt](https://www.transfermarkt.co.uk/) was used to scrape data on teams’ transfer expenses for each season.
 Transfer data was not available on FBref and it was desirable to see if this is also a significant predictor of match outcomes.

+### 1) Scraping Team Links From FBref

-<p align="justify"> The following code was used to find the fixtures table for each season.
+<p align="justify"> The following code was used to find the fixtures table for each season on FBref.
 The only input that changes is the curr_season value and the rest of the code runs dynamically.
  </p>
 <br/>